Skip to main content

 Mutual of Omaha utilized a broad range of employee surveys to capture feedback at various stages of the employee journey.
 In addition to leveraging an annual engagement survey, Mutual of Omaha also launches regular pulse surveys to capture critical feedback on important topics.

-• In 2021, they launched a pulse to understand employee perceptions and preferences related to post-pandemic work arrangements.
+• For example, they launched a pulse to understand employee perceptions and preferences related to post-pandemic work arrangements.

-• In 2022, they launched a “War for Talent” pulse to get a feel for how equipped the company was (or wasn’t) to attract, engage, and retain top talent.
+• They also launched a “War for Talent” pulse during the Great Resignation to get a feel for how equipped the company was (or wasn’t) to attract, engage, and retain top talent.

 A strategic employee listening strategy has empowered Mutual of Omaha to gain clarity around what is driving people to stay, what is driving them to leave, and what leaders can do to improve retention and engagement.
 The company has seen measurable improvements: